Justice, Equity, Diversity, and Inclusion

 - CTC is committed to long-term, mutually beneficial, equitable partnerships that begin with conversations and grow at the speed of trust.
-The partnerships are concentrated in BIPOC communities, the LGBTQIAP+ community, institutions that serve families low on the economic spectrum, and disabled people.
+The partnerships are concentrated in BIPOC communities, the LGBTQIAP+ community, institutions that serve families low on the economic spectrum, and people with disabilities.

 - We will continue to have a safe, exclusive, and affirming affinity space for BIPOC staff members called THE COLLECTIVE, which has been a part of our organization for the past four years.

 GOVERNANCE AND STRATEGY